-Most importantly, as I have done with many teenagers, I would have coached him in Self-Care.
+Most importantly, as I have done with many teenagers, I would have coached him in practicing self-care.

-WITH ALL LIFE SKILLS, modern teens need help from their parents and/or other adults in learning how to practice excellent Self-Care.
+As with all life skills, modern teens need help from their parents and/or other adults in learning how to practice excellent self-care.

 The BEST way to teach something is for the teacher TO MODEL IT.